 Billing is slightly different in resident and dynamic instances:

-- For resident instances, billing ends fifteen minutes after the backend is shut down.
+- For resident instances, billing ends fifteen minutes after the instance is shut down.

 - For dynamic instances, billing ends fifteen minutes after the last request has finished processing.